Neuendorf (Hiddensee)

 Description

-Small, well-developed fishing, supply and sports boat harbour on Hiddensee.
+Small, well-developed fishing, supply and recreational boat harbor on Hiddensee.

 NV Cruising Guide